knpuniversity/javascript/knpu/ep1-basics/js-validation-error-handling.md

 Perfect!

-Then, if there is *not* any `data[fieldName]`, then the field doesn't have an error.
+Then, if there is *not* any `data[fieldName]`, the field doesn't have an error.
 Just return.

 If there *is* an error, we need to add some HTML to the page.
-The easy, way to do that is by creating a new jQuery element.
+The easy way to do that is by creating a new jQuery element.
 Set `var $error` to `$()` and then the HTML you want: a span with a `js-field-error` class and a `help-block` class.

-I left the span blank because it's cleaner to fill in the text on the next line:
+I left the span blank because it's cleaner to add the text on the next line:
 `$error.html(errorsData[fieldName])`.

 This jQuery object is now done!
 But it's not on the page yet.
 Add it with